jupyterlite/jupyterlite/docs/howto/deployment/vercel-netlify.md

 repository and seamlessly deploy static files on push and PR events (previews).

 Here the configuration is very similar to Netlify.
-You can specify the same `jupyter lite build --output-dir dist` build command and configure `dist` as the published directory.
+You can specify the same `jupyter lite build --contents content --output-dir dist` build command and configure `dist` as the published directory.

 ## Using `micromamba` to create the build environment